yubainu/sibainu-engine/Harmful_content_interception/README.md

 (23)Justification for the Deprivation of Fundamental Human Rights Under Specific Conditions

 (24)Pros and Cons of Organ Transplantation from Brain-Dead Patients

+(25)Roadmap to AI-led Political Governance,Subliminal Manipulation and Brainwashing Techniques for Citizenry Control